bvavra/MIDI_Accordion/opto-interruptor.md

 ### The Problem

-We need to figure out how to make pressing a physical accordion key into a digital signal.
-We can use Opto-Interruptors to do this (also known as photo interruptors, optical sensors, or optical interruptors).
-Eventually we'll need to do this for all 41 keys in the right hand and all 120 buttons in the left, but for now let's just get a couple working so we know the circuit is correct.
+We need to figure out how to take pressing a physical accordion key and turn it into a digital signal.
+We can use opto-interruptors to do this (also known as photo interruptors, optical sensors, or optical interruptors).
+Eventually we'll need to do this for all 41 keys in the right hand and all 120 buttons in the left (which, luckily, only requires 24 mappings), but for now let's just get a couple working so we know the circuit is correct.

 **You will need:**